namshi/namshi.github.com/source/team/index.markdown

     and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

+*   ##<div id="Gabriel Izebhigie">Gabriel Izebhigie</div>
+    {% img left team /images/gabriel.jpg Gabriel Izebhigie %}
+    **Gabriel Izebhigie** is a Frontend Engineer.
+He holds a B.Sc in Engineering from University of Ibadan Nigeria.
+He loves to build products that are functional, beautiful and easy to use.
+    His main focus is Frontend development (a lot of Javascript, HTML,  CSS, Sass...) and some UX to go with it.
+On the server NodeJS and basic PHP.
+    He loves challenging myself to do more and push beyond the limits.
+    His best quote is “if you do it right, it would last forever - Massimo Vignelli”.
+    In his leisures he plays basketball, watches movies and spends time with family and friends.

 *   ##<div id="Razan Bilwani">Razan Bilwani</div>
     {% img left team /images/razan.jpg Razan Bilwani %}